 4. Block Museum of Art

-While you’re on the campus, be sure to visit the art museum.
-Located on the campus of Northwestern University, the Block Museum of Art is a free public art museum.
+While you’re on the campus, take some extra time to visit the art museum.
+Located on the campus of Northwestern University, the Block Museum of Art is a free, public art museum.

 The rotating exhibitions span time periods and cultures, creating a unique experience for museum visitors as they explore the halls.
 Art and history unite to spark your creativity and ignite your imagination.

 In addition to exhibits, you can also enjoy lectures, symposia, and workshops, as well as screenings of classic and contemporary films at this Evanston art museum.
 Be sure to view their events page when planning your visit so you don’t miss a thing.

 5. Bienen School of Music

 Another can’t-miss Northwestern campus destination is the Bienen School of Music.
 It’s one of the top music schools in the United States and its new, stunning building was completed in 2015.

 View the next generation of great musicians by attending a concert, recital, or one of the many exciting series they offer.
 You can search for upcoming events here.

 6. Halim Time & Glass Museum